 How do you use credit cards now for your business?

 I have a couple of cards that I use often.
-The first is an Alaska Airlines Visa Signature credit card.
+The first is an Alaska Airlines Visa Signature® credit card.
 Being from Vancouver, I am usually traveling between Canada and the United States.
-I love flying Alaska, and getting 3 miles for every dollar I charge with that card is great.
-There are additional perks too, such as being able to check my first bag free, first-class upgrades, and there is no mileage cap.
+I love flying Alaska, and getting 3 miles for every dollar I charge on eligible Alaska Airlines purchases with that card is great.
+There are additional perks too, such as being able to check my first bag free, first-class upgrades and there is no mileage cap.
 I use this card for my airline travel and also to purchase hotel rooms and take care of other travel expenses.

-Then there is my Capital One VentureOne Rewards credit card.
-I love the fact there is no annual fee on this card, and no foreign transaction fees, which is a huge benefit for international travel that I do often for work.
-This card also offers a high credit limit and up to 10 times on travel miles.
+Then there is my Capital One® VentureOne® Rewards Credit Card.
+I love the fact there is no annual fee on this card, and no foreign transaction fees – which is a huge benefit for international travel that I do often for work.
+This card also offers a high credit limit.
 This is the one I use now for purchasing fabric, paying my suppliers and buying office supplies.

 My PayPal Cash Back Mastercard comes in handy for me, too, as I get extra points for gas transactions – and every other purchase I make with that card.